How to make the perfect door drop campaign

 1. Set Measurable Goals

-- What data would be most valuable for you to measure as a result of your door drop campaign – Sales?
+- What data would be most valuable for you to measure due to your Door Drop campaign? - Sales?
 Size of sale?
 Visits?
 Appointments made?
 Donations?

-- What is great about leaflet campaigns is that you can learn what does or does not work.
+- What worked and what didn’t work? - What is great about leaflet campaigns is learning what does or does not work.

 3. Campaign Tracking

-- Make sure you can track your responses (using a code or coupon can help).
+- Make sure you can track your responses - Use codes or coupons

-There are a number of ways you can measure the performance of your leaflet campaigns and tools that you can employ to ensure each campaign is better than the last.
+There are several ways you can measure the performance of your flyer distribution and tools that you can employ to ensure each campaign is better than the last.

-To calculate the ROI of your leaflet distribution campaign, you take the total revenue generated from the campaign (hence the importance of measurable goals), minus the cost of the leaflet campaign then divide this by the cost of your campaign to work out the return on every pound spent.
-For example an ROI of 4:1 means you generated £4 for every £1 spent.
+To calculate the ROI of your leaflet distribution campaign, you take the total revenue generated from the campaign (hence the importance of measurable goals), minus the cost of the leaflet campaign, then divide this by the cost of your campaign to work out the return on every pound spent.
+For example, an ROI of 400% means you generated £4 for every £1 spent.

 Understand how your customers are responding to your leaflets.
-Did they go online, did they phone?
-This helps with future planning but also tells you where you need to invest in the future.
+Did they go online, or did they phone?
+This helps with future planning but also tells you where to invest.

 Having the ability to predict and quantify the response from your leaflet campaign will enable you to plan for future campaigns.

-Response rates for a door drop or leaflet campaign can vary based on a variety of factors, like industry, the audience, the goals of the campaign (eg campaigns for brand awareness might not require an action and therefore would bring the average response rate down).
+Leaflet distribution response rates can vary based on various factors, like industry, the audience, and the goals of the campaign (e.g. campaigns for brand awareness might not require an action and therefore would bring the average response rate down).

-If you are using different designs for your door drop campaign over time, you can determine which is the one that works best for you.
+If you are using different leaflet designs for your doordrop campaign over time, you can determine which is the one that works best for you.
 What offers work best?
 Do you have seasonal offers that work at different times of the year?
-The more you hone your approach the better the results you can yield.
+The more you hone your approach, the better the results you can yield.

-When signing up to distribute a leaflet campaign with Leafletdrop, your dedicated account manager can discuss with you the options for leaflet design according to your goals and your industry.
+When signing up to distribute a leaflet campaign with Leafletdrop, your dedicated account manager can discuss the options for eye-catching leaflet design according to your goals and your industry.

-By using different targeting you can understand which sets of customers respond to which campaigns better.
-Once you know this, it can be simple to find more customers that look like your good customers and therefore improve your response rates further.
+Using different targeting, you can understand which sets of customers respond to which campaigns better.
+Once you know this, it can be simple to find more customers that look like your good customers, improving your response rates further.

 Creating a door drop marketing strategy with Leafletdrop